 Financial Support for Families

-The new policy is part of the state’s Continuum of Care Reform effort, aimed at reducing reliance on congregate care and ensuring that all foster children can be raised in a family.
+The new policy is part of the state’s Continuum of Care Reform effort, aimed at reducing reliance on residential care and ensuring that all foster children can be raised in a family.

-You may be able to receive more than $923 a month.
-Children in need of additional support are eligible for supplements based on their needs.
-Every foster family, relative and non-relative foster parents, qualifies for these supports as long as the child meets relevant eligibility criteria.
+Children in need of additional support are often eligible for supplements based on their needs.
 The supplements available include:

-Infant supplement: If you are caring for a young person in foster care that has a child, you may receive an infant supplement to cover the additional costs of providing food, clothing and shelter to the child of the foster youth.
+Infant Supplement: If you are caring for a young person in foster care that has a child, you may receive an infant supplement rate of $900 a month to cover the additional costs of providing food, clothing and shelter to the child of the foster youth.